wadehuber/codeexamples/programming/scheme_information.md

 - A list of [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon/blob/master/readme.md)
 - A practical [introduction to FP using Python](https://maryrosecook.com/blog/post/a-practical-introduction-to-functional-programming)
 - An old [Introduction to Functional Programming Book](http://usi-pl.github.io/lc/sp-2015/doc/Bird_Wadler.%20Introduction%20to%20Functional%20Programming.1ed.pdf)
-- [Algebra and the Lambda Calculus](https://people.csail.mit.edu/jaffer/lambda.txt) discusses some of the mathematical underpinnings of functional programming.
 - [F# for Fun and Profit](https://fsharpforfunandprofit.com/) has a lot of resources for learning F#, a functional language that was developed by Microsoft.
 - [The Functional Style](https://codurance.com/2018/08/09/the-functional-style-part-1/) - an introduction to Functional Programming